-The USDA’s Economic Research Service (ERS) has constructed accounts for the farm sector consistent with a gross output model of production (see Ball, 1985; Ball et al., 1997, 1999).
+USDA's Economic Research Service (ERS) has constructed accounts for the farm sector consistent with a gross output model of production (see Shumway et al. 2017, Ball et al. 2016).
 Output is defined as gross production leaving the farm, as opposed to real value added.
 Inputs are not limited to labor and capital but include intermediate inputs as well.
 Intermediate goods produced and consumed within the farm are self-cancelling transactions and, therefore, do not enter either output or input accounts.

-The ERS defined the farm sector in the same way as in the National Income and Product Accounts (NIPA).
+ERS defined the farm sector in the same way as in the National Income and Product Accounts (NIPA).
 This means that minor goods and services (i.e., secondary outputs) for agriculture that are primary to other industries were included in the primary industry’s output.
-For example, machine services performed by farmers, a secondary output, were excluded from agriculture and included in agricultural services.

 The next section is organized by component measures.
-Except where indicated, the methods described apply equally to States and aggregate farm sector:
+Except where indicated, the methods described apply equally to States and the U.S. farm sector:

-The output measure begins with disaggregated data for physical quantities and market prices of crops and livestock compiled for each State.
-The output quantity for each crop and livestock category consists of quantities of commodities sold off the farm, additions to inventory, and quantities consumed as part of final demand in farm households during the calendar year.
-Off-farm sales in the aggregate accounts are defined only in terms of output leaving the sector, while off-farm sales in the State accounts include sales to the farm sector in other States as well.
+The output measure begins with disaggregated data for physical quantities and market prices of agricultural goods.
+The output quantity for each crop and livestock category consists of quantities of commodities sold off the farm (including unredeemed Commodity Credit Corporation loans), additions to inventory, and quantities consumed as part of final demand in farm households during the calendar year.
+Off-farm sales in the aggregate accounts are defined only in terms of output leaving the sector, while off-farm sales in the State accounts also include sales to the farm sector in other States.

 Intermediate input consists of goods used in production during the calendar year, whether withdrawn from beginning inventories or purchased from outside the farm sector or, in the case of the State production accounts, from farms in other States.
 Open-market purchases of feed and seed inputs enter both State and aggregate farm sector intermediate goods accounts.
 Withdrawals from producers' inventories are also measured in output, intermediate input, and capital input.
 Beginning inventories of crops and livestock represent capital inputs and are treated in the discussion of capital below.
 Additions to these inventories represent deliveries to final demand and are treated as part of output.
 Goods withdrawn from inventory are symmetrically defined as intermediate goods and recorded in the farm input accounts.

-Pesticides and fertilizers have undergone significant changes in input quality over the study period.
-Since input price and quantity series used in a study of productivity must be denominated in constant-efficiency units, we construct price indexes for fertilizers and pesticides using hedonic methods.
+Pesticides and fertilizers have undergone significant changes in quality over the study period.
+For example, newer types of pesticides may require less mammalian toxicity (which poses a health threat to farm workers and wildlife).
+In order to measure input price and quantity in constant-efficiency units, we construct price indexes for fertilizers and pesticides using hedonic methods.
 Under this approach, a good or service is viewed as a bundle of characteristics which contribute to the productivity (utility) derived from its use.
 Its price represents the valuation of the characteristics "that are bundled in it", and each characteristic is valued by its "implicit" price (Rosen, 1974).
 However, these prices are not observed directly and must be estimated from the hedonic price function.

 Kellogg et al. (2002) have compiled data on characteristics that capture differences in pesticide quality.
 These characteristics include toxicity, persistence in the environment, and leaching potential, among others.